 Mycosis fungoides (MF) is the most common form of cutaneous T-cell lymphoma (CTCL).
-Because of that, the terms MF and CTCL are often used interchangeably, and sometimes imprecisely.
-For example, much of the research on MF reported in the medical journals is listed under the name CTCL, even though MF is just one type of CTCL.
-This can be a source of confusion.
+Although the terms MF and CTCL are often used interchangeably, this can be a source of confusion.
 All cases of MF are CTCL, but not all CTCL cases are MF.
-Mycosis fungoides can appear anywhere on the body but tends to affect areas of the skin protected from sun by clothing.

-MF is an indolent type of CTCL, follows a slow, chronic course and very often does not spread beyond the skin.
-Over time, in about 10% of cases, it can progress to lymph nodes and internal organs.
+In about 10% of cases, MF can progress to lymph nodes and internal organs.
 Symptoms of MF can include flat, red, scaly patches, thicker raised lesions calls plaques, and sometimes large nodules called tumors.
+MF can look like other common skin conditions like eczema or psoriasis, and might be present for years or even decades before it’s diagnosed as CTCL.
 The disease can progress over many years, often decades.

-Although there is continuing research, at this time no single factor has been proven to cause this disease.
-There is no supportive research indicating that it is genetic or hereditary.
-Studies have failed to show connections between chemical exposure, environment, pesticides, radiation, allergies and occupations.
-Exposure to Agent Orange may be a risk factor for developing CTCL for veterans of the Vietnam War, but no direct cause-effect relationship has been established.
+There is continuing research into possible environmental or infectious agents that might contribute to MF, but at this time no single factor has been proven to cause this disease.
+One theory about how MF might occur is because of chronic low-level stimulation of T-cells in the skin.
+There is no supportive research indicating that MF is hereditary.
+Exposure to Agent Orange may be a risk factor for developing MF for veterans of the Vietnam War, but no direct cause-effect relationship has been established.

+As a group, CTCL is a rare family of diseases.
 While the number of new cases diagnosed each year is relatively low (about 3,000), it is estimated that, since patients have a very long survival, there may be as many as 30,000 patients living with cutaneous lymphoma in the United States and Canada.
-Due to the difficulty of diagnosing the disease in its early stages and the lack of an accurate reporting system, these numbers are estimates.
+MF is more common in men compared to women, in blacks compared to whites, and in patients older than 50 years of age compared to younger people.
+Due to the difficulty of diagnosing the disease in its early stages, the slow course of MF, and the lack of an accurate reporting system, these numbers are probably low estimates.